 - Do you need ubiquitous coverage for devices or a new type of wireless backhaul?

-- 5G is often equated with fast speeds, but are you willing to trade in larger cells and lower frequencies for speeds that might not meet expectations?
+- Despite 5G's ability to support higher speeds, are you willing to trade larger cells and lower frequencies for speeds that might not meet expectations?

 - Will most of your traffic stay within your enterprise network or head out to the internet?